biondomarisol/Walmart-Sales-Prediction-Project/README.md

-# Walmart weekly sales prediction
+# Walmart weekly sales prediction model

 > A Machine Learning project to forecast the weekly sales of Walmart stores.
 This project compares the effectiveness of a **Linear Regression** model against a **Neural Network (MLP)**, featuring a detailed analysis of how holidays and seasonality impact revenues.